anasolomon/blog/readme.md

          <p><%= currentPost.body %></p>
  <% } %>
  ```
 This will display the title inside of a h1 and the body in a paragraph.

-I made a new 'posts' ejs file inside of the views folder and will use it as my parameter pathing to the blog post's title
+I made a new 'posts' ejs **file** inside of the views folder and will use it as my *parameter pathing* that ends with the name of the newly created title
 ```js
 app.get("/posts/:postName", function(req, res){
   for (let i = 0; i < postArray.length; i++) {